firatdemircan/firatdemircan/README.md

 * Close to million dollar ideas

-*My Open Repo is from my learnig stage.
+*My Open Repos is from my learnig stage.
 Its like a dashboard to me.
 Has no meaning but you can check it out :)

 * !Attığım commitler beni bağlar!